GPCRs in BacMam

 *These contain a constitutively expressed, nuclear targeted, red or green fluorescent protein.
 This fluorescent protein is a bicistronic transcript and does not alter the sequence of the GPCR.

-As an example, some common additions to receptors include:
+Some common additions to receptors include:

 - Constitutively expressed fluorescent proteins or fluorescent tags on GPCRs